Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Introduction

 \section{Introduction}

-Ongoing efforts seek to understand how large language models (LLMs) implement their remarkable predictive capabilities.
+Ongoing efforts seek to understand how large language models (LLMs) implement their remarkable predictive capabilities \citep{bubeck2023sparksartificialgeneralintelligence}.
+Advancing this understanding has important implications for the control of LLMs and for developing new techniques to enhance model performance.
 Two broad approaches have emerged.
 One line of work focuses on geometric analyses of representational flow through the residual stream, characterizing how token representations evolve across depth using measures such as similarity \citep{ethayarajh2019contexual,barbero_transformers_2024}, dimensionality \citep{cheng_emergence_2025,skean_layer_2025,sarfati_lines_2024}, curvature \citep{hosseini_straighten_2023,skean_layer_2025}, and isotropy \citep{cai_isotropy_2021,razzhigaev_shape_2024}.
-This geometric perspective has revealed systematic depth-dependent structure and increasingly abstract representations, but it primarily tracks how contextual input representations are transformed through the network.
-As a result, it remains largely \emph{context-centric} and descriptive, offering limited insight into which aspects of representational geometry are functionally responsible for determining model predictions.
+This geometric perspective has revealed systematic depth-dependent structure and increasingly abstract representations, but it primarily characterizes how context-dependent representations evolve across depth rather than which geometric features directly govern the output prediction distribution.
+Thus, this line of work provides increasingly detailed accounts of depth-wise representational dynamics, but remains largely \textit{context-centric}, characterizing how contextual information is encoded across layers while leaving open which aspects of this geometry become mechanistically relevant for next-token prediction.